-If you’ve read any of my previous boot reviews you know I am very particular when it comes to my footwear.
-After 25 years of wearing boots day in and day out, often depending on them in the worse situations, I have become very demanding of anything that goes on my feet.
-Let me tell you about the Timberland PRO Valor “AR 670-1 Compliant Boots and how they measured up.
+If you’ve read any of my previous boot reviews, you know I am very particular when it comes to my footwear.
+After 25 years of wearing boots day in and day out, often depending on them in the worst situations, I have become very demanding of anything that goes on my feet.
+Let me tell you about the Timberland PRO Valor AR 670-1 Compliant Boots and how they measured up.

-1. Leather & 1200 Denier Uppers – the flesh out construction allows the wearer to experience the benefits of leather without the need for continued maintenance.
+- Leather & 1200 Denier uppers – the flesh-out construction allows the wearer to experience the benefits of leather without the need for continued maintenance.
 Although you will need to occasionally clean these leather surfaces, often with nothing more than a wet cloth or stiff brush, there is no need to apply polish.
-By combining the leather with 1200 Denier panels the wearer experiences less weight without sacrificing durability.
+By combining the leather with 1200D panels, the wearer experiences less weight without sacrificing durability.

 So how did they fare?

+Right out of the box these boots impressed me and they continued to do so day after day during the test period.
 One of the first things I noticed was how light these boots were.
-Each boot weighs only about 1 lb. and the first thought I had was “these are going to feel so much better” and as soon as I put them on that thought was confirmed.
-If it were not for the 8” uppers encasing my ankle and lower leg I would have thought I was wearing athletic shoes rather than work boots.
+Each boot weighs only about 1 lb., and the first thought I had was “these are going to feel so much better,” and as soon as I put them on, that thought was confirmed.
+If it were not for the 8” uppers encasing my ankle and lower leg, I would have thought I was wearing athletic shoes rather than work boots.

 The fit was perfect, almost as if they were custom made for me rather than off the shelf.
-Not only was the fit excellent there was no break in period.
+Not only was the fit excellent, there was no break in period.
 Anyone who has worn heavy duty leather boots knows that the first couple days can be rough – the leather needs to stretch and you do not have a true fit until this happens.
 In the meantime, they can pinch, loosen and even cause blisters.
 No such problem with the Timberland PRO Valor.
-The combination of leather and Denier uppers provided little or no need to stretch the boots, plus the padded panels allowed the interior to form to your foot rather than squeeze your foot until the leather gave way.
+The combination of leather and Denier uppers provided little or no need to stretch the boots, plus the padded panels allowed the interior to form to my foot rather than squeeze my foot until the leather gave way.

 The only real concern I had was the sole.
 The Timberland PRO Valor uses a no-slip athletic style outer sole and I was worried about two things (1) how well it would perform on different surfaces and (2) how long it would hold up.
 Neither ended up being a problem.
-The no-slip soles worked as well as could be expected even on wet surfaces.
+The no-slip soles worked as well as could be expected, even on wet surfaces.
 No slipping, no sliding, and no marking either.
 After weeks of wear on rough surfaces, the soles show almost no signs of wear and appear as if they will last as long as the uppers, maybe even longer.

-Over time I expect to see the normal signs of wear and tear – stains, frayed laces, and worn hardware.
-Even if this happened I would not be disappointed, unless it was excessive, because it is common with most boots.
+Over time, I expect to see the normal signs of wear and tear – stains, frayed laces, and worn hardware.
+Even if this happened, I would not be disappointed, unless it was excessive, because it is common with most boots.
 Even the more expensive models wear out, some faster than others.
 Again, this was not an issue with these boots.
 The laces and hardware look as good as the day they were delivered.
-The stain blocking coating has worked even better than advertised, leaving the boots looking excellent even after weeks of hard use.
-These boots look and feel as good as the first time I put them on and I expect to get many more months of use from these boots.
+The stain-blocking coating has worked even better than advertised, leaving the boots looking excellent even after weeks of hard use.
+These boots look and feel as good as the first time I put them on, and I expect to get many more months of use from these boots.

 In the end, I would highly recommend these boots.
-If you are looking for a pair of quality boots for uniform or recreational wear these are the boots for you.
+If you are looking for a pair of quality boots for uniform or recreational wear, these are the boots for you.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.